 Sprinkling baking soda throughout your carpet and vacuuming it can also help freshen it and make it brighter.

 Since baking soda is an alkali, it will react with a stain, resulting in carbon dioxide gas that will dissolve it.

-Baking soda is also somewhat of an abrasive cleaner which can help when you need to break up and remove hard-to-clean stains.
+As mentioned earlier, baking soda is also somewhat of an abrasive cleaner, which can help when you need to break up and remove hard-to-clean stains.